 We would recommend taking this to about halfway across the lower lash line, to really lift the eyes.
 Hold a hand-held mirror above your eyes, to help make it a little easier to apply to this area.
 Simply, use the tip of the flat brush and run the eyeshadow across the lower lash line in side to side motions.

 You can add the darker colour on the very outer quarter of the lower lash line to define even more for the ultimate smokey look!

 STEP 6 - CLEAN UP

 If you make any mistakes, have no fear!
 Here are a few tips on how to correct them.

 1. Before you apply your eyeshadow, pop some translucent powder under the eye, from the nose to just past the edge of the eye in a 'C' shape.
-This will catch any eyeshadow fall out.
-When you've finished up your eye look, sweep the powder away!
+This will catch any eyeshadow fallout.
+When you've finished up your eye makeup, sweep the powder away!
 Spray some setting spray over the face and this will settle down the powder if you don't like wearing too much under the eye.

-2. Use your concealer or foundation with a flat but fluffy brush like our A08 and using your lower lash line as a guide, lightly swipe the tip of the brush back and fourth in the same angle as your eye.
-This will clean up any unnecessary eyeshadow and make the whole eyeshadow look more neat.
+2. Use your concealer or foundation with a flat but fluffy brush like our A08 and using your lower lash line as a guide, lightly swipe the tip of the brush back and forth in the same angle as your eye.
+This will clean up any unnecessary eyeshadow and make the whole eyeshadow look neater.